-In order to reduce student density in a cafeteria, meals can be served in classrooms.
-Individually plated meals can be served and activities can be held in separate classrooms.
+In order to reduce student density in a cafeteria, meals can be served in classrooms and other designated areas.
+Individually bagged meals can be served and activities can be held in separate classrooms.

 It is recommended that a distance of twelve feet in all directions is maintained between individuals while participating in activities requires projecting the voice (e.g., singing), playing a wind instrument, or aerobic activity.